Fighting Unconscious Bias in Executive Research

 - Beauty Bias: association of people's appearance with their personalities/skills

 - Attribution Bias: the perception of your own actions and others' actions

 AESC: If unconscious bias is bias that one is unaware of and is beyond one’s control, how can an executive researcher make the unconscious --> conscious?

 Jane Matthews: Be aware.
 Most of our brain is unconscious.
 There are millions of bits of information and we only consciously process 40%.
 After identifying what your biases are, have them on the top of your mind when walking into a situation.
 Clearly understanding what unconscious bias is and how our brains work is a crucial step.
 Imagine you made a decision and it failed.
 Find out what went wrong and why.
 Think about the areas you tripped on and how you got to your decision, and then, explore them rigorously.

 AESC: When making an executive decision on a candidate’s suitability for the role, how can researchers check their own bias?

 Jane Matthews: Go with pre-mortem rather than post-mortem.
 When you are making important decisions, try to work in an environment with the best conditions–for instance, no stress and no time pressure.

 Again, be aware of one's own bias.
 Pick apart your assumptions before making a decision and explore how they were affected by the biases you harbor.
 Be able to justify your own decisions with a rational criterion.

-Write down initial impression and examine them.
+Write down initial impressions and examine them.
 Were they based on bias?
 Were they rational or were they emotional?